EDCD/EDMarketConnector/PLUGINS.md

 least one member is missing, so the indices are not contiguous).
 We choose to always convert to the integer-keyed `dict` form so that code utilising the data is simpler.

+[3] - There are some caveats with the Body data.
+Firstly the name and ID can be for the orbital station or fleet carrier the player is docked at.
+Check 'BodyType' before using the values.

+Secondly there is an issue with close-orbiting binary bodies.
+If the player:

+1. Enters Orbital Cruise around a Body an 'ApproachBody' event is emitted and the tracking will update to reflect this.
+2. If the player then flies *in Orbital Cruise without entering Supercruise proper* to the close-orbiting binary partner of the Body then *there is no new 'ApproachBody' event to indicate the new Body's details*.  **Thus this tracking will incorrectly indicate the first Body still**.

+So, before making use of any of this Body state a plugin should:

+1. Have a `dashboard_entry()` method and track the Body name present in its data.
+2. Cross-check that Body name with `state['Body']` before making use of any of `state'`s Body data.

+See `plugins/eddn.py` for an example of this in `export_journal_codexentry()`.

 New in version 4.1.6: